AlanFnz/fmail/README.md

 # Fmail

-Building a basic implementation of Google Mail client, using agile practices.
+Building a basic implementation (MVP) of Google Mail client.